 - Slip slip knit (SSK).
 This is the decrease I prefer.

 - Knit 2 together through the back loop (k2tog tbl).
 The difference between SSK & k2tog tbl is that k2tog tbl will twist that stitch, whereas SSK will not.
 You can’t tell the difference unless you very closely inspect it.

 - SKP (slip, knit, pass the slip stitch over).

 Don’t let these variations in method confuse you.
 They are interchangeable.
 If a pattern specifies a method that you don’t like, feel free to use the one you do!

 A Project in Sheep’s Clothing would be a great project for practicing i-cords.
 And this pattern is felted, so even if you make mistake, the felting process will hide it. 🙂

-Purchase the pattern on Ravelry or join our A Project in Sheep’s Clothing Knit Along, where we guide you through each step of the pattern with detailed online lessons.
-Check it out at https://www.knitalongclub.com.
+Purchase the pattern on Ravelry or on our A Project in Sheep’s Clothing Knit Along page, where we guide you through each step of the pattern with detailed online lessons.
+Check out all our knit alongs at https://www.knitalongclub.com.